-The Employer shall pay the regular Driver and Tillerman of Hook and Ladder Companies, Drivers of Squad Companies, Communications Vans, "B" licensed repair shop drivers (fire fighters permanently assigned to the repair shop), and Helicopter Pilots, and effective January-1, 2006, ALS Ambulance Drivers and Drivers of Ancillary Apparatuses at the employee's next pay step.
+The Employer shall pay the regular Driver and Tillerman of Hook and Ladder Companies, Drivers of Squad Companies, Communications Vans, "B" licensed repair shop drivers (fire fighters permanently assigned to the repair shop), Helicopter Pilots, ALS Ambulance Drivers and Drivers of Ancillary Apparatuses at the employee's next pay step.
 It is provided, however, that such drivers' pay for employees at step 6 and over shall be no less than the monetary equivalent of the percentage (%) difference between Appendix B, steps 5 and 6.
 The regular driver of the Company shall be the employee selected by the Company Officer and whose duties normally encompass driving the apparatus or squad.